H1emu/h1z1-server-QuickStart/README.md

 run `npm ci` to install dependencies (stable).

-to install lastest h1z1-server run `npm udpate`
+to install lastest h1z1-server run `npm update`

 run `npm start` to launch a loginserver + a zoneserver ( who are required to play )